rchain/architecture-docs/contracts/namespaces.rst

    algorithm guarantees that all the nodes agree on the transactions.
    More specifically, they agree on the winners of every race.
 Thus, there can never be double spend.
-The biggest threat is to find composite namespaces that served by few validators.
+The biggest threat is to find composite namespaces that is served by few validators.
 Fortunately, you can see the validator power behind a namespace and decide whether to trust that namespace.